QuentinRa/blog.quentinra.dev/tools-and-frameworks/editors/jetbrains/_general/index.md

 #### Quick fixes

-By hovering a problem, you'll have an explanation, along with suggested fixes.
+By hovering over a problem, you'll have an explanation, along with suggested fixes.
 There is the `ALT+ENTER` shortcut for all quick fixes.

 ![Quick fixes](_images/quick_fixes.png)

 #### Autocompletion

-When writing something, use `TAB` to select a choice among the suggested list.
+When writing something, use `TAB` to select a choice from the suggested list.
 Use arrows to move up/down.

-Use `CTRL+ENTER` to manually trigger autocompletion.
+Use `CTRL+ENTER` to manually trigger auto-completion.
 </div></div>

 <hr class="sep-both">